19 Facts You Should Know About Japanese Cuisine

 In Japanese culture and cuisine, the use of widely-differing dishware throughout the meal is prized.
 The dishes and bowls differ in color, design, and material with many of them not only accentuating the beauty of the food served upon them but also providing allusions to seasons, places, or objects.

 This stunning array of dishware creates a feast for the eyes and boosts the consumer's experience.
-A study published in Foods reported that Japanese diners found a meal more satisfying if it was served on natural, wooden tableware rather than plastic.
+A study published in the journal Foods reported that Japanese diners found a meal more satisfying if it was served on natural, wooden tableware rather than plastic.

 13. Kappo is the middle ground of Japanese cuisine